Client Reviews & Case Results

 Criminal Charge in Portsmouth: Assault and Battery of a Family Member

-Client was charged with Assault and Battery of a Family Member.
+Charged with Assault and Battery of a Family Member.
 Prior to the trial, the Commonwealth made an offer for the typical first offender disposition.
-The client however was not excited about the offer and wanted to take the matter to trial.
+However, the client took the matter to trial.
 At the trial, Chris made a technical argument during his motion to strike and the Court granted the motion.
-The case was then dismissed and the client was free to leave.
+The judge dismissed the case.
+The client was free to leave.

 Criminal Charge in Newport News: Felony Habitual Offender, 2nd or Subsequent

 Client was charged with a felony count of driving as a habitual offender, second or subsequent offense, which is punishable by a mandatory minimum of one year in prison.
-The client was stopped for speeding and acknowledged that he knew he was a habitual offender.
-At trial, Josh objected to the introduction of the prior conviction because of how it was drafted.
+Stopped for speeding.
+The client acknowledged that he knew he was a habitual offender.
+Josh objected to the introduction of the prior conviction.
+Due to the way it was drafted.
 After a lengthy argument and deliberation, the trial court sustained the objection and ultimately found the client guilty of a misdemeanor.
 In addition to avoiding a felony conviction, the client only received a fine and time served instead of one year in prison.